IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

     target environment.

-    The Recommendations page also shows the summary analysis results for all the apps in the AppSrv01 environment to be moved to a Liberty on OpenShift environment.
+    The Recommendations page also shows the summary analysis results for all the apps in the **AppSrv01** profile to be moved to a Liberty on OpenShift environment.

     For each app, you can see these results:

     - Name